PHeonix25/PHeonix25.github.io/_posts/2016-10-08-Getting-started-with-Jekyll-Part-4.md

 ```YAML
 docker build . -t blog:latest
 ```
-If this command makes sense to you - feel free to skip ahead to the next section.
-If not, basically we're saying:
+*If this command makes sense to you - feel free to skip ahead to the next section.
+If not, basically we're saying the following:*

 - `docker build` is the command,
 - `.` is the "working directory that contains our `Dockerfile`